diegovillafuerte/logs_analysis/README.md

 The only step needed to run the program is to create the view "rankArticles" which you can do with the following command:

 ```
-create view rankArticles as select title, count(*) as count from articles, log where substring(log.path,10,13)=substring(articles.slug,0,14) group by title order by count desc;
+create view rankArticles as select title, count(*) as count, author from articles, log where substring(log.path,10,13)=substring(articles.slug,0,14) group by title, author order by count desc;

 ```